 Have you ever done this?

 Ugh.
 You see it now.
 It’s getting old.
 It’s getting droopy.
 You’re fat.
 F**king cellulite.
 Faded stretch marks.
 Where did this body come from?
-It looks like a strangers.
+It looks like a stranger’s.
 You wonder if this is what your partner sees.
 Probably.
-You make a mental note to not take your shirt off until the lights are out.
+You make a mental note to keep your shirt on until the lights are out.

 He tells you you’re beautiful but your reflection tells you otherwise.
 You quickly dress.
 You come out of the bathroom sad… Dejected… Depressed.
 Seeing yourself naked always does that to you.

 You’ve tried to explain how you feel about your body but he doesn’t get it.

 He doesn’t get that when you button your jeans there is that extra skin below your belly button that likes to pop out and bulge out the top.
 You plan your wardrobe around that skin.

 He doesn’t understand what it feels like to walk around in a world that is wallpapered in beautiful bodies – all smiling and sexy with their lean unblemished bodies.
 You feel like a freak some days.

 So… Have you ever done this?
 Felt this?
 Or have I just written something incredibly personal to **mostly** strangers?